Azimuthal anisotropy of jet particles in p-Pb and Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Data analysis

-In \PbPb collisions, in addition to the systematic uncertainties arising from the variation of the $z_{\rm vtx}$ range and track selection criteria listed for \pPb collisions, a systematic uncertainty related to the centrality determination is estimated by using different centrality estimators for the jet-particle $v_{2}$ measurement.
+In \PbPb collisions, in addition to the systematic uncertainties arising from the variation of the $z_{\rm vtx}$ range and track selection criteria listed for \pPb collisions, a systematic uncertainty related to the centrality determination is estimated by using different centrality estimators.
 The systematic effect related to the pile-up event rejection is assessed via a dedicated analysis where pile-up events are not removed, only to estimate their importance.
-The event flow vector is computed by using V0C instead of V0A, giving a systematic effect on the $v_{2}^{\rm jet\ part}$ calculation.
-All the systematic uncertainties are added in quadrature to obtain the total systematic uncertainty ranging from 1.6--10.1\%.
-The same sources of systematic uncertainties are associated to the $v_2$ of inclusive charged particles and the total systematic uncertainty varies up to 7.3\%.
+The event flow vector is computed by using V0C instead of V0A.
+All the systematic uncertainties are added in quadrature to obtain the total systematic uncertainty ranging from 1.6--10.1\% and 0.02--7.30\% for the jet-particle $v_2$ and inclusive charged-particle $v_2$, respectively.